Wilson-Ochieng/Travelmantics/README.md

 # Travemantics
-#An android application that provides information for client on travel deals
+#An android application that provides information for clients on travel deals